 Sony Starvis Comparison

-Why should I chose TVI Sony Starvis?
+Why should I choose TVI Sony Starvis?

 What's the different between TVI Longse Cameras and TVI Sony Starvis Cameras?

 - Cost.
-These camera's give you 1080P resoultion Full HD image quality, twice the resoultion of 720P and Analogue systems, but no where near double the price.
+These cameras give you 1080P resoultion Full HD image quality, twice the resoultion of 720P and Analogue systems, but nowhere near double the price.